veniamin-ilmer/durak-analysis/README.md

 I did this because human players don't have the ability to remember all old cards, so it's unfair for a computer to do it.

 ## Results
-With all of the strategies, the Expert only won about 71% of the time:
+With all of the strategies, the Expert only won about 71% of the time.

-Here are the winning details:

 | Expert | Beginner | Tie |
 | --- | --- | --- |